-Masters and Johnson were the first researchers to propose a four phase model of sexual response.
-They conducted experimental research with adults, both observing adults engaging in sexual behaviors, and measuring what happens to the body during sexual behaviors.
+Masters and Johnson were the first researchers to propose a “four phase” model of sexual response.
+They conducted experimental research with adults, observing adults engaging in sexual behaviors and measuring what happens to the body during sexual behaviors.

 While this description of female sexual response can be a helpful way to start thinking about your own sexual response, try not to use it as a strict guide to measure yourself against.
 For one thing, the description only deals with physical changes in your body.
 Your sexual response is much more than blood flow and lubrication.

-If youre experience is different it doesnt necessarily mean there is anything wrong with you.
-While there are some generalities, the reality is that everyone is different, and everyones sexual response may be a bit different too.
-There are limitations to the research that Masters and Johnson conducted, and some researchers argue that separating sexual response into stages doesnt make any sense at all.
+If your experience is different it doesn’t necessarily mean there is anything wrong with you.
+While there are some generalities, the reality is that everyone is different, and everyone’s sexual response may be a bit different too.
+There are limitations to the research that Masters and Johnson conducted, and some researchers argue that separating sexual response into stages doesn’t make any sense at all.

 Here is what Masters and Johnson found to happen during the four phases of the sexual response cycle for women.

-Phase 1 of the Female Sexual Response ExcitementIn response to sexual stimuli (whether psychological in the form of sexual thoughts or fantasies, or physical in the form of physical stimulation) vaginal lubrication will usually begin.
+Phase 1 – ExcitementIn response to sexual stimuli (whether psychological in the form of sexual thoughts or fantasies, or physical in the form of physical stimulation) vaginal lubrication will usually begin.
 There are many reasons why women may have less (or no) vaginal lubrication, even when there is excitement and arousal.
 Other physical changes may include:

 - Vasocongestion will result in the clitoris becoming engorged.